 Is there evidence of efficacy after consumption of the product?

 Most products that use antioxidants as a marketing claim today base their claims on the first kind of test.
 This was for a good reason, because until recently, it was quite expensive to do batch-to-batch tests in a “cell-based system”.

 With the introduction of the CAP-e, “cell-based testing” is now an affordable next step or alternative to the “chemical-based” methods.

-The CAP-e assay is performed by allowing red blood cells to absorb antioxidants from a physiological liquid containing soluble product.
-All compounds not absorbed into the cell are then removed.
-The cell is exposed to oxidative stress.
+The CAP-e assay uses red blood cells to absorb antioxidants from a physiological liquid containing soluble product.
+All compounds not absorbed into the cell are the removed and the cell is exposed to oxidative stress.
 An indicator dye shows the degree of intracellular damage to the cell, in the presence versus absence of serial dilutions of the test product.

 Below is a diagram illustrating the involvement of each human subject.